OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/International Payments.md

 | 2 |Rejected |The payment-order resource has been rejected by an authoriser. |
 | 3 |Authorised |The payment-order resource has been successfully authorised by all required authorisers. |

-# Data Model
+## Data Model

 The data dictionary section gives the detail on the payload content for the International Payment API flows.

-## Reused Classes
+### Reused Classes

-### OBInternational2
+#### OBInternational2

 This section describes the OBInternational2 class which is reused as the Initiation object in the international-payment-consent and international-payment resources.

-#### UML Diagram
+##### UML Diagram

 ![OB International Reusable class](images/OBInternational2.gif)

-#### Notes
+##### Notes

 For the OBInternational2 Initiation object:

 * All elements in the Initiation payload that are specified by the PISP, must not be changed via the ASPSP as this is part of formal consent from the PSU.
 * If the ASPSP is able to establish a problem with payload or any contextual error during the API call, the ASPSP must reject the international-payment-consent request immediately.
 * If the ASPSP establishes a problem with the international-payment-consent after the API call, the ASPSP must set the Status of the international-payment-consent resource to Rejected.
 * DebtorAccount is **optional** as the PISP may not know the account identification details for the PSU.
 * If the DebtorAccount is specified by the PISP and is invalid for the PSU, then the international-payment-consent will be set to Rejected after PSU authentication.
 * CreditorAgent must at least have either of the pairs provided: Scheme Name and Identification or Name and Postal Address.
 * Account Identification field usage:
-  * Where &quot;UK.OBIE.SortCodeAccountNumber&quot; is specified as the SchemeName in the Account Identification Section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).
+  * Where "UK.OBIE.SortCodeAccountNumber" is specified as the SchemeName in the Account Identification Section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).

-  * Where the &quot;UK.OBIE.IBAN&quot; is specified as the SchemeName in the Account Identification Section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the full IBAN.
+  * Where the "UK.OBIE.IBAN" is specified as the SchemeName in the Account Identification Section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the full IBAN.
 * LocalInstrument is the requested payment scheme for execution.
 This is a free-text field.
 * InstructionPrioirty may be used by the ASPSP to determine the payment scheme for execution.
 * The InstructedAmount object must be populated with the desired Amount and Currency of transfer, regardless of the currency of the DebtorAccount or CreditorAccount.
 I.e., a PSU may wish to transfer 100EUR from a GBP DebtorAccount (InstructedAmount will be 100EUR), or 100GBP to an EUR CreditorAccount (the InstructedAmount will be 100GBP).
 * The CurrencyOfTransfer is used to specify the currency the funds will be transferred.
 I.e., a PSU may wish to transfer 100USD from a GBP DebtorAccount to a Rupee INR CreditorAccount in India.
 * The ChargeBearer field is used by the PISP to indicate the bearer of charges.
 An ASPSP must reject the request if the requested charge allocation cannot be fulfilled.

 The OBInternational2/ExchangeRateInformation object must conform to these behaviours:

 * A PISP must specify the DebtorAccount currency in the UnitCurrency field if the PISP is requesting a specific RateType so the ASPSP can respond with an exchange rate quote prior to PSU authorisation.
 * A PISP may indicate an exchange rate request using the RateType with these enumerations:
   * Actual.
   * Agreed.
   * Indicative.
 * A PISP must specify ExchangeRate and ContractIdentification when requesting an **Agreed** RateType.
 If an invalid ContractIdentification and ExchangeRate are requested together, an ASPSP must reject the request.
-  * For an &quot;Agreed&quot; RateType a requested exchange rate is populated in the ExchangeRate field, against the UnitCurrency.
+  * For an "Agreed" RateType a requested exchange rate is populated in the ExchangeRate field, against the UnitCurrency.
 I.e, if the UnitCurrency is GBP and CurrencyOfTransfer is USD, then ExchangeRate will be 1.34 (USD to 1 GBP).

-  * For an &quot;Agreed&quot; RateType the exchange rate contract identifier is populated in the ContractIdentification field.
+  * For an "Agreed" RateType the exchange rate contract identifier is populated in the ContractIdentification field.
 * A PISP must not specify ExchangeRate and/or ContractIdentification when requesting an **Actual** RateType.
 * A PISP must not specify ExchangeRate and/or ContractIdentification when requesting an **Indicative** RateType.

-#### Data Dictionary
+##### Data Dictionary

 | Name |Occurrence |XPath |EnhancedDefinition |Class |Codes |Pattern |
 | ---- |---------- |----- |------------------ |----- |----- |------- |